 On the first day of my week in Rome, my friend and I decided to book tickets for a hop on hop off bus tour of the city.
 I found that this was a great way to get my bearings whilst learning interesting facts about Rome’s landmarks.

 TOP TIP: We purchased a 48hour ticket with citysightseeing (through Get Your Guide) but there are many different companies offering virtually the same service!

 The first of Rome’s sights we decided to ‘hop off’ the bus at, was the Colosseum.
 However, I have to say that the crowds here made me feel uncomfortable.
 There were just too many people in a small space.
 This wasn’t helped by the mass of street sellers who were very adamant and quite intimidating…

 This said we found if you climb the steps towards the Colosseum’s tube station, the ‘terrace’ here is a lot less crowded and provides a great view of the structure, we were even able to get a shady spot on the wall where we could sit and admire its grandeur.

-After taking some time for lunch (and then waiting for the inevitable Italian food coma to pass), our first day in Rome continued… We hopped back on the bus and decided to visit Villa Borghese park, which is definitely one of the best places to visit in Rome.
+After enjoying some of the best food in Rome for lunch (and then waiting for the inevitable Italian food coma to pass), our first day continued!
+We hopped back on the bus and decided to visit Villa Borghese park, which is definitely one of the best places to visit in Rome.